DragonBlame/tpf-dragons-edition/WABBAJACK.md

 By default your game is capped at 75 FPS, as the bigger number can lead to different oddities in Skyrim's physics, and so I don't recommend to change that.
 Also it will be borderless, so you don't need to change that either.

 I have chosen _Silent Horizons ENB_ as the main ENB for the add-on.
-You will be able to learn why while following the documentation of the add-on, what you will need to do a bit later.
-If you will want to use different ENB, disable _Silent Horizons ENB Addon - Solar Cleaner_ in the _Exteriors_ section of the add-on (by clicking on a rectangle with a check-mark right next to the name of the mod on the left side of MO2).
+You will be able to learn why a little bit later if you want.
+If the ENB isn't for you and you want to change it, disable _Silent Horizons ENB Addon - Solar Cleaner_ in the _Exteriors_ section of the add-on (by clicking on a rectangle with a check-mark right next to the name of the mod on the left side of MO2).

 Now open the folder, where you have saved the add-on, and double-click on _ModOrganizer.exe_ file.
+You don't need to do anything else with your game's root folder anymore.
 Now you can see the full setup - the mod order is on the left, sorted below separators that may be collapsed by default, and the load order with all plugins on the right.

 You will have 2 available profiles in your installation:
   - _The Phoenix Flavour - Dragon's Edition_;